-When you cannot even get into Safe Mode, then most probably there are some errors or missing files on your hard disk that prevent Windows Vista or 7 from starting correctly.
+When Windows is not able to start even in Safe Mode, then most probably there are some errors or missing files on your hard disk that prevent Windows Vista or 7 from starting correctly.

 Repair Your Computer is a set of tools for recovering from Windows such errors and it is available on Windows installation DVD.
 Windows 7 users can also create a System Repair Disc, or borrow one from friends - as long as the hardware architecture (32-bit/x86 or 64-bit/x64) matches.

 Windows 7 user might be able to launch Repair Your Computer or Startup Repair from a hidden system partition.
-The two options are described in the end of the current article.
+The two options are described later in this article.

 You can also download Windows 7 Professional (with Service Pack 1) installation DVD from DigitalRiver (64-bit / x64 edition or 32-bit / x86 edition) using your friend's computer and burn the ISO image to DVD with Windows 7 Disc Image Burner or CDBurnerXP.
 But do not use the disc for fixing Windows Vista installations!